Nicole Hollant-Denis

-Nicole Hollant-Denis is an American architect, founder and principal of Aaris Design Studios.
+Nicole Hollant-Denis (born c.
+1970) is an American architect, founder, and principal of Aaris Design Studios.
 She is best known for her work on the African Burial Ground National Monument in New York City, for which she won the NOMA (National Organization of Minority Architects) Design Excellence Honor Award.
 Hollant-Denis's other projects include the redesign of La Marqueta Plaza in Harlem, New York.

 Early life and education

 Hollant-Denis grew up in Brooklyn as a first generation American.
 Her parents immigrated from Haiti and Martinique.
 Her mother worked as a teacher at the Lyceum Kennedy, and her father was a TV repairman and the father of Haitian Americans United Progress (HAUP).
 She earned a Bachelor of Architecture degree from Cornell University and a Masters in Design from Harvard University.